rcghpge/aoc-2024-mojo/README.md

 # Advent of Code 2024 - Mojo Programming Language 🔥
 My Advent of Code 2024 submissions in the Mojo programming language.
 This is my first journey into Mojo, a cutting-edge language developed by the Modular team, and while the language is still evolving, so are my solutions.
 Not all puzzles are fully solved, but they represent my learning process and progress in mastering Mojo.

-I am thankful to the Modular community on Discord, the Python community, the Linux community, and the broader programming ecosystem for their support.
+I am thankful to the Modular community and the broader programming community for their support.
 Their feedback and help with debugging logic have been invaluable as I explored this new language.

 ## A Hybrid Approach 🚀
 To ensure accuracy, I often used Python to cross-reference my Mojo solutions and validate my logic.
 Python’s mature ecosystem and extensive community resources proved to be an excellent companion for understanding and solving these challenges.